 Cost of Exams

-For accepted Cohort 2020 members, Urban Teachers will reimburse candidates for state exams based on financial need.
+For accepted Cohort 2021 members, Urban Teachers will reimburse candidates for state exams based on financial need.
 This includes PACT tests, retakes, additional resources (if you have trouble passing the test).
 You must complete a financial need request form given to applicants after signing the Letter of Intent form.
-These supports are very limited and are offered based on need and order of requests, so act fast!
+We require diagnostic results from testing supports prior to providing additional funding for an upcoming test registration.
 We also have free online, on-demand courses available.
-Please email firstname.lastname@example.org if you have further questions.
+Please email email@example.com if you have further questions.

 We recommend that you view our webinar to learn more about testing requirements.